If you are planning to spend a couple of days (or more) in Stockholm, add a day trip to Drottningholm Palace to your

 It’s also one of the easiest day trips you can do from Stockholm, because it’s located just a few miles from the city center and conveniently accessed by public transport.

-You can get free entrance to Drottningholm Palace (plus the boat tour) with the Stockholm Pass!
+You can get free entrance to the Drottningholm Palace Theatre (plus the boat tour) with the Stockholm Pass!
 The all-inclusive pass includes 45+ attractions and may save you money, so do the math!

 Here, then, is the ultimate guide to visiting Drottningholm Palace!
 But first, a little bit of history…